rolznz/jim/README.md

 Powered by [Alby Hub](https://getalby.com)

+Create a mint in minutes that you can give to your community, friends or family.
+They get wallets powered by your Alby Hub.

 A mint that gives out isolated NWC app connections. **WARNING: no responsibility is taken for loss of funds**

 App Connections have a 10 sat / 1% reserve to account for possible routing fees.